-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Sec etion 13 or Section 15(d) of the Securities Exchange Act of 1934.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Expreceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such 90 days. zo days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursua T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such 1 (§ 252.405 of this chapter) during the preceding 12 months (of for such shorter period that the registrant was required to submit such Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer □ Emerging growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board Other If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 □ Item 18 □ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠

-Explanatory Note

-Cenntro Electric Group Co., Ltd. is filing this Amendment No. 1 (the "Amendment No. 1") to our annual report on Form 20-F for the year ended December 31, 2021, filed with the Securities and Exchange Commission on April 25, 2022 (the "Original Filings"), to update information regarding the Company's unique risks with operations conducted by our subsidiaries based in China, describe the cash flows and transfers of other assets by type that have occurred between the holding company and its subsidiaries, and amend our key factors affecting operating results and key operating metrics.
-As required by Rule 12b-15 under the Securities Exchange Act of 1934, as amended, new certifications by our chief executive officer and chief financial officer are being filed as exhibits to this Amendment No. 1.

-This Amendment No. 1 speaks as of the filing date of the Original Filings.
-Other than as set forth above, this Amendment No. 1 does not, and does not purport to, amend, update or restate any other information or disclosure included in the Original Filings, or reflect any events that have occurred since the date thereof.

-CENNTRO ELECTRIC GROUP LIMITED

-TABLE OF CONTENTS
+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," "accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Accelerated filer \boxtimes

+Non-accelerated filer \Box Emerging growth company \boxtimes

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP 🗵

+International Financial Reporting Standards as issued by the International Accounting Standards Board \Box

+Other \Box

+If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.

+Item 17 🗆

+Item 18 🗆

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes 🗆 No 🗵